Positive allosteric modulator of mGlu4 receptors (EC50 = 1.0 μM for human and rat mGlu4 receptors). Orally available and brain penetrant.

 Pershina and Arkhipov (2016) Subacute activation of mGlu4 receptors causes the feedback inhibition of its gene expression in rat brain.
 Life Sci.
 153 50 PMID: 27055390

 Do you know of a great paper that uses TCN 238 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area